haerdib/substrate-api-client/README.md

 ```

 To execute the examples, a running substrate node is needed.
-You can download a node artifact from substrate directly: https://github.com/paritytech/substrate
+You can download a node artifact from substrate directly: https://github.com/paritytech
-or run the kitchensink-node with docker:

 ```
 docker run -p 9944:9944 -p 9933:9933 -p 30333:30333 parity/substrate:latest --dev --ws-external --rpc-external
 ```